 We deliver this couse in connection with local primary schools.
-We are currently in the process of working with schools to get courses started in Term 3 of 20-21 Academic year.
+We currently have this course due to take place at:

 If you are a primay school or group and would be interested in delivering this to your pupils, parents or members please for more information.